WHAT INFECTIONS ARE IN YOUR CARPETS, MATS AND ON YOUR COTS?

 - Occasional Carpet Cleaning – Insufficient for Biologics

-- Regular UV-C Disinfectant Treatment – EXTREMELY EFFECTIVE!
+- Regular UV-C Disinfectant Treatment for disinfecting carpets– EXTREMELY EFFECTIVE!

 This is How Carpet Disinfection Works

 Did you know that you’re putting yourself and your family at risk — especially if you have small children who play on the floor and put their hands in their mouths an average of 80 times an hour — of stomach, eye, and lung infections?

 Think about where you’ve been today: Maybe you were at the grocery store and your foot skimmed over some bad milk, or maybe you walked to work on sidewalks where dogs defecate and racoons drag trash around.
 Maybe you even work in a factory with toxic chemicals or used a public bathroom at the gas station.